cloudera/llama/README-hadoop.txt

 The CDH build process is comprised of several targets.

+=== The ':supportedHadoopPackage' target

 The main target is ':supportedHadoopPackage', defined in '//targets'.
 This target builds the supported Hadoop tarball.

-=== The ':supportedHadoopPackage' target

-Prerequisites:

-To build a release tarball, you need:

-  - 32-bit and 64-bit JVMs

 [NOTE]
 Since we want the tarball to be useful for people running both 32-bit and